Course Catalogue

 IST-125 Introduction to Programming Using C I

 This course builds the fundamentals of computer programming using a modern structured C programming language.
-Topics covered include computer systems overview, algorithms, overview of C language, expressions, variables, basic types, formatted input and output, selection statements, loops, and functions.
-2-2-3
+Topics covered include:

 • Pre Requisite: None